VaSST: Variational Inference for Symbolic Regression using Soft Symbolic Trees: The VaSST Model

-We outline the \vasst\;model which comprises two major components: (i) a \emph{symbolic ensemble} consisting of a linear regression of the response variable over a forest of $K$ symbolic trees and (ii) a hierarchical prior specification over the model regression coefficients, the model noise variance, and the symbolic tree structures.
+We outline the \vasstmain\ model which comprises two major components: (i) a {symbolic ensemble} consisting of an affine (linear) combination of $K$ symbolic trees and (ii) a hierarchical prior specification over the model regression coefficients, the model noise variance, and the symbolic tree structures.